fluttercommunity/flutter_launcher_icons/README.md

 ### Special thanks

 - Thanks to Brendan Duncan for the underlying image package to transform the pics.
-- All the contributors to the project.
+- Big thank you to all the contributors to the project.
 Every PR / reported issue is greatly appreciated!